kbuntrock/docker-mvn-jdk-8-11-17/README.md

-A docker image designed to build maven projects with jdk 8, 11 and 17.
+A docker image designed to build maven projects with jdk 8, 11, 17 and 21 (even if not in the name ... :p).

 Useful commands :